Basic writing

 Link

-You can create an in-line link by wrapping link text in brackets ( [ ]
+You can create an in-line link by wrapping link text in brackets ( [ ] ), and then wrapping the link in parentheses ( ( ) ).

-For example, to create a hyper-link to www.github.com, with a link text that says, Visit GitHub!, you’d write this in Markdown: [Visit GitHub!](https://www.github.com)
+For example, to create a hyper-link to www.github.com, with a link text that says, Visit GitHub!, you’d write this in Markdown: [Visit GitHub!](https://www.github.com).

 Image